osemenovsky/skypy/README.md

 your chatname will be `8:foobar`
 ## Thanks
-Thanks Eion Robb for his skypeweb pidgin plugin (https://github.com/EionRobb/skype4pidgin), which serves me as a reference
+Eion Robb for his skypeweb pidgin plugin (https://github.com/EionRobb/skype4pidgin), which serves me as a reference

 ## Legal
 Skype is the trademark of Skype Limited